Kirin to release two new whisky brands | The Japan Times

 Kirin hopes the new brands will help expand its market share in Japan and abroad.

-The Fuji whisky uses pure whisky from a distillery in Shizuoka Prefecture and has a rich, sweet aroma.
-The product was named after Mount Fuji, which straddles Shizuoka and Yamanashi prefectures and is widely known overseas, in anticipation of the liquor being exported to the West.
+Fuji uses a whisky from a distillery in Shizuoka Prefecture and has a rich, sweet aroma.
+The product was named after Mount Fuji, which straddles Shizuoka and Yamanashi prefectures, in anticipation of the liquor being exported to the West.

 Fuji is targeted at restaurants, with a price tag of around ¥6,000 per 700-milliliter bottle.
 The whisky will go on sale on April 21.

-The Riku whisky blends whiskies from overseas distilleries and tastes well prepared in a variety of ways, including mixed with water.
+The Riku whisky blends whiskies from overseas distilleries and lends itself to being prepared in a variety of ways, including mixed with water.
 It will go on sale May 19 at a price of around ¥1,500 per 500-milliliter bottle.

 Liquor companies are ramping up their production facilities and refining their whisky products amid the shortage.